Ghum Hai Kisikey Pyaar Meiin: Season 3

 Savi is investigating Tejaswini and Rajat's murder and is kidnapped along with her sister-in-law Riddhi.
 The kidnapper demands she find an antique necklace to save Riddhi.
-Meanwhile, Neil is also investigating the murder case and grows suspicious of various clues and became friends with Sai.
+Meanwhile, Neil is also investigating the murder case and grows suspicious of various clues.
 Savi's priority shifts to saving Riddhi, and she refuses to help Neil with the investigation.
 The search for the necklace intensifies, putting Savi in a difficult situation.

 They decide to search in Rajat's car and find some rubies.
 Savi and Neil learn the stones in chocolates aren't rubies.
 Savi pleads with Maruti, Riddhi's kidnapper, to spare her in exchange for the necklace.
 Meanwhile, Savi's senior IPS Nitin Manjrekar warns her to stay out of the murder case.
 Savi agrees to Maruti's money laundering demands and lies to Bhagyashree about Riddhi's safety, saying she's in the USA.
-Savi then prepares to leave for Switzerland, where she's handed a suspicious bag by a goon at the airport.
-Neil also follows Savi to Switzerland but they get close there.
-Eventually, they rescue Riddhi. but a video is leaked in front of the family where Savi and Neil gets close.
-Bhagyashree snatches Sai and Kiaan from Savi and throws her out.
+Savi then prepares to leave for Switzerland, where she is handed a suspicious bag by a goon at the airport.

-Savi and Neil finds out that Rajat's business partner, Shrichand Goyal is behind Tejaswini and Rajat's murders and Nitin was an aide of Shrichand.
-They expose them and gets them arrested.
-Neil helps Savi reunite with Sai and Kiaan, and puts Sindoor on Savi's forehead, marrying her but Neil gets attacked and is hospitalized.
-Neil loses his memory and Savi acts to be his wife and Savi lies to Neil that Sai and Kiaan are his children.
-Savi lives with Neil for a while but Bhagyashree's health deteriorates as Sai and Kiaan are away from them.

-Neil faints and later on regains his memory.
-Bhagyashree and Riddhi tells Savi to move on from Rajat and marry Neil but she refuses to do so and prepares to go back to Mumbai.
-Before leaving to Mumbai, Savi and Neil part ways but remain to be friends.